orangedaisy/bshowco/uses.md

 admire the level to which some people can operate them.
 I just have the hardest time adjusting my HTML/CSS/JS-oriented thinking to their differing paradigms.

+These days, I do have to use Figma somewhat regularly.
+I at least appreciate the great strides they've made with components and the flexbox-like Auto Layout.
+The prototype experience is still abysmal.
+It's still a challenge to re-configure my brain for the way Figma thinks I should work compared to the way CSS actually works.

 My ideal process involves sketching in varying levels of fidelity before jumping straight into code.
 To that end, I've taken to using an [iPad](#129-ipad-pro-2018-with-apple-pencil-2) with [Goodnotes](#Goodnotes-5)